 The "Original Channels" list on the left of the dialog contains the list of original channels.
 The montage channel, or the composite channel, is an algebraic sum of two or more original channels taken with "+" or "-" sign.
-The montage channels are created one by one, by adding original channels to the "Current Composite Channel" list using the and buttons, with a "+" and "-" sign, correspondingly.
-The button may be used to remove the selected original channel from the "Current Composite Channel" list.

-After the current composite channel is defined in this way, it is added to the list of montage channels ("Montage Channels") using the button.
+The montage channels are created one by one, by adding original channels to the "Current Composite Channel" list using the \ and \ buttons, with a "+" and "-" sign, correspondingly.
+The \ button may be used to remove the selected original channel from the "Current Composite Channel" list.
+After the current composite channel is defined in this way, it is added to the list of montage channels ("Montage Channels") using the \ button.
 When the composite channel is added to the "Montage Channels" list, the "Current Composite Channel" list is emptied and prepared for the next composite channel definition.
-A composite channel which is already added to the "Montage Channels" list can be moved back to the

-"Current Composite Channel" list for editing by pressing the button.
-The M button allows to delete the selected composite channel from the "Montage Channels" list.
-The \nearrow button deletes all composite channels from the "Montage Channels" list.
+A composite channel which is already added to the "Montage Channels" list can be moved back to the "Current Composite Channel" list of montage channel is defined in the selected back to the "Current Composite Channel" list is emptied and prepared for the next composite channel definition.
+A composite channel which is already added to the "Montage Channels" list can be moved back to the "Current Composite Channel" list for editing by pressing the \ button.
+The \ button allows to delete the selected composite channel from the "Montage Channels" list.
+The $\gtrless$ button deletes all composite channels from the "Montage Channels" list.

 The "Save Montage" button allows to save the defined montage in a xml file, with extension ".mtg".
 This is a common file format that.
 The montage may be loaded later using the "Load Montage" button on this dialog, or by selecting the "Load & Set Montage" item in the "File" menu of the program's main window (see 1.1 The Menu).

 After all the montage channels are defined, the OK button should be pressed to close the dialog.
 Note that after this only the defined montage channels will be in the "Channels" list on the main form.
 If the user wants some original channels also to be present, then these channels should be included into the "Montage channels" during defining the montage channels (the composite channel may consist of a single original channel, either with "+" or "-" - in the latter case the channel will be inverted).

-If the user wants to revert to the original channels, he needs to open the "Define Montage" dialog again, clear the montage channels by pressing the 🔀 button and then pressing the "OK" button.
+If the user wants to revert to the original channels, he needs to open the "Define Montage" dialog again, clear the montage channels by pressing the E button and then pressing the "OK" button.
 The "Channels" list on the main form will show the original channels.